• Skip to primary navigation

 This is a simple recipe.
 You may find others that contain candied fruits, rose water, and even cocoa powder.
 Try this recipe first, and if you want to add your own touch, you’ll have a better idea of how to do it.

-cannoli shells and pastry bag with cream.
+cannoli shells and pastry bag with cannoli filling.

 • Fill a pastry bag with the cannoli cream.

 • Pipe the cannoli filling in from each end, making sure to fill the entire shell.
-Don’t leave the middle empty, it’s very sad when you get a cannoli that isn’t completely filled.
+Don’t leave the middle empty; it’s very sad when you get a cannoli that isn’t completely filled.

-Everyone remembers their first cannoli.
+Everyone remembers their first cannoli, overflowing with creamy cannoli filling.
 Some never want another, while those of us who love the flavor, texture, and creamy deliciousness will always be able to tell you where they had their first taste of this delicious Italian dessert.

 What is cannoli filling made of?